RakhithJK/Mailu-Mailu-wiki/Refactored-design.md

 For now, the main required interface is an HTTP REST API.
 This API will be exposed for other containers to access data, but most of all for the Web administration interface to access its data.

+A client library will be packaged and exposed as a wheel package directly downloadable.

 ## All in one container?

 There is no plan to centralize all features in a single container.
 To the contrary, all current plans are going towards more generic and re-usable containers for Postfix, Dovecot and other services.